 - Appraise differences in leadership behavior and culture in an international context (Evaluation).

 Course Requirements Checklist

 The student will critically review 8–11 scholarly (peer reviewed preferred) articles in a minimum of a 5–7 pages.
 The student should pay particular attention to the identification of the premise and supporting points of the articles, a synthesis of the articles, and a critical evaluation of the premise(s) and supporting points of the articles.
 The paper must follow current APA guidelines.
 The page count does not include the title page, abstract, reference section, or any extra material.
 See the assignment instructions and grading rubric for additional instructions and guidance.
-The student should follow the article focus prompts in the assignment instructions closely.
+The student should follow the article focus prompts in the Literature Review: Criminal Justice Leadership Assignment Instructions and the Literature Review: Servant Leadership Assignment Instructions closely.